thephpleague/period/docs/5.0/period/comparing.md

 public Period::diff(Period $interval): Sequence
 ~~~

 This method returns the difference between two `Period` objects only if they actually do overlap.
-If they do not overlap or abut, then an `Exception` is thrown.
+If they do not overlap or abut, then an `IntervalError` is thrown.

 <p class="message-info">This method complements <code>Period::intersect</code>.</p>